 I heat that up, either on top of the stove or in the microwave.
 Then I spoon it over the cooked ribs.
 Mmm, so delicious!

 Important points to consider:

-As with anything you cook, you can adjust the seasonings according to taste.
+- As with anything you cook, you can adjust the seasonings according to taste.
 For a sweeter rib, add more honey.
-You can even add lemon if you like a balance of sweet and sour.
+You can even add lemon if you want to maintain the balance of sweet and sour.

 What to Serve with Sesame Ginger Ribs